 On the other hand, the great strategies are those which, to the casual observer, are almost insultingly simple.
 You may explain them in a sentence or two to the unacquainted in your organization, and you may be met with a blank stare and something along the lines of, "We should have been doing this five years ago."
 Those are indeed some of the best strategies, as they fit, reinforce, and leverage the organization as it stands today while creating the trajectory of what the organization desires to be tomorrow.

 No strategy for innovation can truly be great without a deep understanding of the organization, for it is the organization which acts to provide form and context to the strategy.
 Needless to say, one can only imagine that if the organization has this much influence on the strategy, that the actual tactics of executing the strategy–be the product design, messaging, marketing, or otherwise–are that much more dependent on the organization.

 For all of these reasons, we are now entering the "weaving" phase of our offering and strategy, as we will be simultaneously considering strategies, tactics, offerings, messaging, research design, and more as we enter Beta.
 Needless to say, like van Gogh's letter to his brother, "you must control and keep an eye on several things at once."

 Luckily for us, the goal is not to get it right on the first try, but to iterate and test the offering until we do.

 Adding Another Layer of Depth To Our Strategy

-To refresh ourselves, here are our goals for this week's Lesson:
+To refresh ourselves, our goals for this week's Lesson are to: